-Trump Embroiled In Two Controversies About Professional Sports, Race And Culture
+Trump Embroiled In 2 Controversies About Professional Sports, Race And Culture

 Chris Paul, who plays for the Houston Rockets and is president of the NBA Players Association, questioned the president's attention to the issue in the first place.
 "With everything that's going on in our country, why are YOU focused on who's kneeling and visiting the White House??? #StayInYoLane," Paul wrote on Twitter.

-With everything that's going on in our country, why are YOU focused on who's kneeling and visiting the White House??? #StayInYoLane— Chris Paul (@CP3) September 23, 2017

-Retired longtime Los Angeles Laker Kobe Bryant contributed this to the online conversation, suggesting Trump was notliving up to his ubiquitous campaign slogan: "A #POTUS whose name alone creates division and anger.
-Whose words inspire dissension and hatred can't possibly 'Make America Great Again.'"
+Retired longtime Los Angeles Laker Kobe Bryant contributed this to the online conversation, suggesting Trump was not living up to his ubiquitous campaign slogan: "A #POTUS whose name alone creates division and anger.
+Whose words inspire dissension and hatred can't possibly 'Make America Great Again.' "

 A #POTUS whose name alone creates division and anger.
 Whose words inspire dissension and hatred can't possibly "Make America Great Again"— Kobe Bryant (@kobebryant) September 23, 2017